ey92/notes/4744/hw3/hw3.md

         - e.g. [the] oil rushed
     - some of the verbs paired with "with" and "for" sounded strange when used in the active voice, so I prepended "there was" to turn them into the passive voice.
 This also applied to the "of" verbs, so I just used this one rule to simplify the grammar.

+#### Part C
+??? what to write
+- describe how lexical properties of the roots are

 ![p5 tree](https://github.com/ey92/notes/blob/master/4744/hw3/5.1tree.png)
 ![p5 tree](https://github.com/ey92/notes/blob/master/4744/hw3/5.2tree.png)
 ![p5 tree](https://github.com/ey92/notes/blob/master/4744/hw3/5.3tree.png) <br>